Can Deep Chemical Peel Remove Acne Scars

 Glycolic Acid Power Peel

-This treatment utilizes 25% Lactic, 22% Beta Salicylic, or 33% Glycolic properties.
-Your esthetician will determine the highest yielding choice during treatment to ensure that your skin receives the best combination of acids.
+This treatment uses 25% Lactic, 22% Beta Salicylic, or 33% Glycolic.
+Your esthetician will choose the highest-yielding option during treatment to provide your skin the greatest acids.

 PCA Peel

-PCA Corrective Peels are one of the top five non-surgical procedures that improve skin texture and appearance.
-PCA Peels have been refined and are designed to deliver rejuvenated results without the burning of past peels or the downtime of surgery.
+PCA Corrective Peels are one of the top five non-surgical skin-improvement treatments.
+PCA Peels are now improved to renew without the burning or operation downtime.

-For acne-prone skin specifically, chemical peels can help:
+As for acne-prone skin, chemical peels can help:

 For deep acne scars

-Raised scars, or hypertrophic acne scars, are less common and look like bumps on the surface of your skin.
-These can form when the skin has an abnormal response to healing from injury (more reasons to stop picking your zits).
-Hypertrophic scars are also more likely to form from body acne.
+Hypertrophic acne scars, or raised scars, are less prevalent and resemble skin lumps.
+These can grow when the skin has an aberrant response to recovering from injury (more reasons to quit picking your zits).
+Hypertrophic scars are also more likely to emerge from body acne.

-Certain chemical peels can be done as a part of your skin care routine.
-The key is trying to select the right chemical peel products for your skin type and acne situation.
+Certain chemical peels might be part of your skin care program.
+Choose the appropriate chemical peel products for your skin type and acne condition.

 Look for quality, reputable products that feature these acids (which are what do the peeling):